 Suppose you have a loved one, someone who has served in the armed forces, or a surviving spouse of a fallen service member.
 In that case, you may be eligible for veterans benefits, especially if you face any disability or age-related illness.

-Veteran affairs benefits can be pretty complicated to navigate.
+Veterans affairs benefits can be complicated to navigate.
 There is a ton of information, which can sometimes be overwhelming.
-The U.S. Department of Veterans Affairs supports military service members, retired members, and spouses of the military with various programs and (VA) benefits throughout life.
+The U.S. Department of Veterans Affairs supports military service members, retired members, and spouses with various programs and benefits throughout life.

-Luckily, we’ve broken the essentials you need to know for who qualifies for veterans’ assistance benefits and how to get some of the costs with assisted living covered.
+Luckily, we've broken down the essentials you need to know about who qualifies for veterans' assistance benefits and how to get some of the costs of assisted living covered.

 What Are VA Benefits, and What Services Do They Offer the Elderly?

-VA offers different kinds of assistance and programs, including VA health care benefits, education benefits, disability benefits, financial benefits, VA pension plans, and other benefits.
-Veterans may receive additional benefits, such as dental care, depending on their unique qualifications.
+VA offers various types of assistance, including VA health care benefits, education benefits, disability benefits, financial benefits, VA pension plans, and other benefits.
+Some veterans may also qualify for dental care and long-term care services.

 Who is Eligible for Veterans Benefits?

-Not all veterans are eligible for veterans benefits, especially benefits used for assisted living.
-The main eligibility requirements to qualify to include:
+Not all veterans qualify for veterans benefits, especially those related to assisted living.
+The primary eligibility requirements include:

 - Age 65 or older (or on permanent disability)